INTERNATIONAL SHAW SOCIETY

 SHAW 41.1 is a special issue entitled "Bernard Shaw, Journalist" edited by Peter Gahan and Nelson O’Ceallaigh Ritschel (June 2021).
 SHAW 41.1 (June 2021): BERNARD SHAW, JOURNALIST.
 Bernard Shaw was possibly the most famous journalist in the world in his own time as well as its highest paid.
 His writing career began (1875) and ended (1950) with journalism, with his music and drama criticism as well as his contentious political commentary unparalleled among contemporaries.
 He wrote on every conceivable topic for print outlets of every possible variety: daily newspapers, weekly periodicals, special supplements, small journals, and organization newsletters.
 His journalism was pervasive throughout the English-speaking world, Britain and its Empire, Ireland, and America, while his network of translators made it available throughout Europe and even Latin America.
 But although he proclaimed journalism the highest form of literature, his satirical portraits of journalists and critics in such plays as The Philanderer, The Doctor’s Dilemma, and Fanny’s First Play illustrate the depths to which journalism can descend, with many points in between.
 Inquiries and proposals for SHAW 41.1 should be directed to guest-editors Peter Gahan and Nelson O’Ceallaigh Ritschel at firstname.lastname@example.org and email@example.com.

-SHAW42.2 (December 2022) will include articles on general topics.
-For inquiries or other information about SHAW, contact Christopher Wixson at email@example.com.
+SHAW 42.2 (December 2022) and SHAW 43.2 (December 2023) will include articles on general topics.
+For inquiries about those issues or other information about SHAW, contact Christopher Wixson at firstname.lastname@example.org.

-For Palgrave Macmillan’s “Shaw and His Contemporaries” series.
-Send proposals to the co-editors, Peter Gahan <email@example.com> and Nelson Ritschel firstname.lastname@example.org.
-See the series at https://www.palgrave.com/gp/series/14785.
+For Palgrave Macmillan’s “Shaw and His Contemporaries” series, send proposals to the co-editors, Peter Gahan <email@example.com> and Nelson Ritschel firstname.lastname@example.org.
+See the series at https://www.palgrave.com/us/series/14785.
 Discounts are available to members of the ISS.
+For Discount Code, contact Membership Secretary at Brigitte Bogar email@example.com.

-OTHER BOOK SERIES: The following series are not seeking proposals for new books, but the books published are mostly still available for purchase:
+OTHER BOOK SERIES: The following are not seeking proposals for new books, but the books published are mostly still available for purchase, some available at amazon.com and other online book retailers:

 The University Press of Florida “Bernard Shaw Series,” Series Editor R. F. Dietrich.
-See http://upf.com/authorbooks.asp?lname=DIETRICH&fname=RICHARD&mname=F%2E.
-Discounts to ISS members may still be available on the UPF Series.
-You have to search by author and/or title.
+The series is no longer featured as a series, so you have to search by author and/or title.

 The University of Toronto Press “Shaw Correspondence Series,” Series Editor L. W. Conolly.